Skip to main content

 region: us-east-1

 The intent file is where you define environments, discovery roots, groups, selectors, defaults, and optional inline components.
+Root-level env provides global environment variables shared across all environments.

 It also declares where compositions come from: